 - Be fluent in the fundamentals of mathematics.
 This includes varied, frequent practice with increasingly complex problems.

 - Reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language.

 - Solve problems by applying mathematics to a variety of routine and non-routine problems with increasing sophistication.

-Essentially, I believe we need to build into our maths subject the important stage of checking if pupils have ‘got it’ through the form of formative assessment, rather than testing.
+Essentially, we need to build into our maths curriculum the important stage of checking if pupils have ‘got it’ through formative assessment, rather than testing.
 This can be accomplished by using well thought out activities related to the actual objective being taught.
-If we do this regularly then it may be more reliable than testing, and we may see an end to the worrying feature of pupils struggling with greater depth questions due to insecurity or lack of fluency with basic mathematical skills.
+If we do this regularly, then it may be more reliable than testing.
+We may also see an end to the worrying feature of pupils struggling with greater depth questions due to insecurity or lack of fluency with basic mathematical skills.